-Clearly the association with the moon also had close connotations with fertility, likely due to its close association with the menstrual cycle but not only: even today popular farming lore has clear indications regarding farming practices such as sowing, planting, pruning, harvesting etc and appropriate moon cycles to undertake such operations.
+Clearly the association with the moon also had close connotations with fertility, likely due to its close association with the menstrual cycle but not only: Popular farming lore has clear indications regarding appropriate moon cycles to undertake such operations such as sowing, planting, pruning, harvesting etc.

-The temple had a variety of important events associated with it; in 182BC a freak wind wrenched one of the doors off and cast it against the temple of the goddess Cerere; it was struck by a bolt of lightning (a very important sign in Roman divination).
+The temple had a variety of important events associated with it; in 182BC a freak wind wrenched one of the doors off and cast it against the temple of the goddess Cerere.
+It was also struck bya bolt of lightning (a very important sign in Roman divination).
 From a journalistic point of view, Sempronius Gracchus, one of the two revolutionary Gracchi brotherssought refuge here from the irate landowners, he reputedly jumped down from the podium and sprained his ankle.

 The aedes lunae was burnt down during the great fire of Rome in 64AD during the reign of Emperor Nero and was never rebuilt.
 However we have an idea of where it might have been thanks to the blown door event (ie near the temple of Cerere).